pippokill/tri/README.md

 *   TxtExtractor: one text file for each document

 List of available tokenizers:
-*   TriEnStandardTokenizer: standard tokenizer
+*   TriEnStandardTokenizer: standard tokenizer for English
 *   TriItStandardTokenizer: standard tokenizer for Italian
-*   TriStandardTokenizer: standard tokenizer for English
+*   TriStandardTokenizer: standard tokenizer
 *   TriTwitterTokenizer: tokenizer for tweets
 *   TriWhiteSpaceTokenizer: tokenize by white space, doesn't modify the token

 List of available filters:
 *   BasicLatinFilter: filter for no basic latin characters
 *   LetterFilter: filter for no letter characters
-*   StandardFilter: it removes tokens that do not match "[^A-Za-z_0-9]+"
+*   StandardFilter: it removes tokens that do not match "[A-Za-z_0-9]+" or have length < 3
+*   StandardFilterNoNumber: it removes tokens that do not match "[A-Za-z]+" or have length < 3

 **di.uniba.it.tri.space.SpaceBuilder**